 In December, international prices fell due to weak demand in Europe and oversupply in China.
 Domestic prices fell due to cheaper Chinese competition.
 In January international prices remained fairly stable following months of decline while domestic prices rose following production cuts.
 In February, international prices rose marginally after the Chinese New Year holiday and the coronavirus lockdown led to a tightening of supply.
 Domestic prices decelerated as sentiments were weakened by the coronavirus outbreak.
-In March, international as well as domestic prices were hurt by bearishness in the stainless steel market caused by the COVID-19 crisis and its containment measures.
+In March, international as well as domestic prices were hurt by bearishness in the stainless steel market caused by the COV ID-19 crisis and its containment measures.
 In April, international prices rose as Chinese factories reopened, while South African mines were shut, reducing supply.
 Domestic prices remained stable.
 In May, prices rose globally as South African mines continued to face logistical challenges from lockdown measures, while Chinese demand continued to be strong.
 In June, international prices rose due to greater demand from China, while domestic prices rose in tandem.
 In July, international prices declined slightly, while domestic prices fell on weaker demand.
+In August, international prices stayed stable, while domestic prices rose on shortage of supply.